lbruun-tutorials/modern-maven3-simple/README.md

 If it is something not related to the committed code, for example transient networking issue or a missing or incorrect GitHub Secret:

-1. Correct the problem unless it is transient.
+1. Correct the problem (unless it is transient).
 2. Re-run the job  (find the failed workflow execution in the GitHub UI and press the "Re-run all jobs" button)

 If it is something related to the commited code then it is likely that you did _not_ release from a state